blab/blotter/blog/_posts/2023-07-21-2023-nextstrain-hiring.md

 To aid in applicant review, a coding sample is requested.
 We're happy to review whatever you're most proud of (in any programming language).
 If you don't have code that can be publicly shared, that's okay.
 Please apply anyway and just let us know that this isn't available.

 If you think you might be a great fit for this position but are concerned about meeting all qualifications, we'd like to hear from you.
-Please email Trevor Bedford at tb@bedford.io or John Huddleston at jhuddles@fredhutch.org.
+Please email Trevor Bedford at tb<span style="display:none">obfuscate</span>@bedford.io and John Huddleston jhuddles<span style="display:none">obfuscate</span>@fredhutch.org.

 To apply for this position, please go to the [official Fred Hutch listing](https://careers-fhcrc.icims.com/jobs/25697/job).